DEFRA/future-flood-forecasting-web-portal-importer/docs/Testing.md

 ### Additional Considerations

 As this Azure function app is responsible for placing data extracted from the core forecasting engine into an Azure SQL database, unit tests need to check that the database is populated correctly.
 As such, rather than mocking database functionality, a dedicated database instance is required for unit testing purposes.
-This dedicated database instance must be created in the same way as non-unit test specific instances using the [Future Flood Forecasting Web Portal Staging](https://github.com/DEFRA/future-flood-forecasting-web-portal-staging) project.
+This dedicated database instance must be created in the same way as non-unit test specific instances using the [Incident Management Forecasting Staging Database Scripting](https://github.com/DEFRA/future-flood-forecasting-web-portal-staging) project.
 Unit test specific environment variables (defined below) must be set to allow the unit tests to utilise a dedicated database instance.

 * If unit test specific environment variables identify an existing database instance, the instance will be used by unit tests.
 * If unit test specific environment variables do not identify an existing database instance a docker based Microsoft SQL Server instance will be created for use by the unit tests.
-  * The creation of docker based Microsoft SQL Server instances relies on the prerequisites of the [Future Flood Forecasting Web Portal Staging](https://github.com/DEFRA/future-flood-forecasting-web-portal-staging) project.
+  * The creation of docker based Microsoft SQL Server instances relies on the prerequisites of the [Incident Management Forecasting Staging Database Scripting](https://github.com/DEFRA/future-flood-forecasting-web-portal-staging) project.

 ## Exploratory Testing